I was asked how a user could manually run all or a single rule, without having to use the outlook rules dialog box. here is how you do it.

 then go into the Commands Tab, scroll down to Macro’s on the left hand side, you should see Project1.Runallinboxrules in there. drag that up to the new toolbar and release it.
 This will make a new icon to the macro.

-you can right click the icon to customise it.
+you can right click the icon to customize it.
 To bring it inline with the rest of the toolbars, I set mine to ‘Default Style’

 Then you can close the Toolbar config window. and test it out. it will tell you which rules were run when it finishes